We love the ketogenic diet, but it isn’t magic.

 Types of Carbohydrates

-These all have separate effects on the body and the foods you consume no a ketogenic diet should favor high-quality starches and fiber.
+These all have separate effects on the body and the foods you consume on a ketogenic diet should favor high-quality starches and fiber.

 This is one of the key things we focus on cutting out early on, and it provides benefits if you’ve got a high-sugar diet.